F33RNI/GPS-to-Serial/README.md

 ![Preview](PREVIEW.png "Preview")

+## What is it for?

+This application is currently used in [Liberty-Way project](https://github.com/XxOinvizioNxX/Liberty-Way)

+You can create your own GPS robot without purchasing an additional GPS receiver 🙂

+## Overview

 Simple application for sending phone's GPS coordinates via USB serial port.
 A USB-UART converter is connected to the phone via USB-OTG.
 On the phone, you need to press the `CONNECT AND START` button, confirm the permissions *(after confirming the permissions, you need to press the button again)* and after that the phone will start receiving GPS coordinates with an interval of **1 second**.
 Latitude, longitude and accuracy are displayed as text on the layout.
 Each time new coordinates are received, they are packed into an 11 byte packet and sent to the serial port at the baud rate you **specified before pressing the button**.
 To stop receiving GPS coordinates and close the serial port, press the `STOP` button.

 ## Serial packet structure